Addyk-24/SMART-RESEARCH-ANALYST/README.md

 Here’s how we will add Feature to evolve it:

-'''Integration with Research Databases & Tool:
+1. Integration with Research Databases & Tool:
-      Deeper access to repositories like JSTOR, ScienceDirect, IEEE Xplore Multilingual & Cross-Domain Support
+      Deeper access to repositories like JSTOR, ScienceDirect, IEEE Xplore
+2. Multilingual & Cross-Domain Support
-Understand and summarize papers in multiple languages Collaborative Research Workspaces
+      Understand and summarize papers in multiple languages
+3. Collaborative Research Workspaces
-Shared annotations, comments, and summaries with teams Smarter AI, More Personalization
+      Shared annotations, comments, and summaries with teams
+4. Smarter AI, More Personalization
-Recommend content and writing advice based on your goals and expertise level Community Feedback & Open Research
+      Recommend content and writing advice based on your goals and expertise level
+5. Community Feedback & Open Research
       Built-in peer-review mechanisms for summaries and insights.
-'''